 Kellett’s interests include genealogy and family history, travel (especially by train,) hot-air ballooning and movies.

 Becky Kiely joined The Wallace Center Administrative Operations department in 2013 after working in RIT’s Purchasing/Procurement Services for 16 years.
-As the Senior Staff Accountant, she supports the financial aspects of every area within The Wallace Center.
+As the Senior Staff Accountant, she supports the financial aspects of every area within RIT Libraries.

 Becky earned both her BS in applied arts & sciences and MS in professional studies from RIT, graduating in 2007 and 2010.
 She is also a graduate of Rochester General Hospital’s Isabella Graham Hart School of Practical Nursing.